 Table of Contents

 Elon has made good on his promise for the Twitter Blue Subscribers.
 Yes, they can now tweet up to 25,000 characters.
-That sounds like one hell of a long post!
+That sounds like one heck of a long post.

 280 Character Count: Current Post Count For Non-Paid Users